 There are 2 keys to a happy relationship.
 One is to have fun together and of course not to take all things TOO seriously.
-It’s undeniable, but some down times in the relationship happen.
-This could be related to midlife crisis that many people are talking about.
+It’s undeniable, but some downtimes in the relationship happen.
+This could be related to the midlife crisis that many people are talking about.
 Reports have been released that midlife crisis exists.
-On the brighter note, you have the choice to not let it ruin your relationship.
+On the brighter note, you have the choice not to let it ruin your relationship.
 You can do things to keep your relationship intact.
 One thing is to choose to bring out the best in each other, instead of sulking in melancholy, which could only worsen the situation.

 Ways to Bring Out the Best in Your Partner